aditimukerjee/SQL---Chicago-data/README.md

-# SQL---Chicago-data
+# SQL-Chicago-Dataset

-This SQL combines all three datasets and answers questions regarding Chicago from combination of these datasets.
+The SQL queries written combine all three datasets and answer questions regarding Chicago from a combination of these datasets.

 The datasets are:
 1. Chicago Socioeconomic Indicators